 Family Services & Child Development

-Family Services and Child Development (FSCD) is an exciting, forward thinking degree program.
-The FSCD Program prepares students for a variety of careers working with children and their families.
+The Family Services and Child Development Program prepares students for a variety of careers working with children and their families.
 Students may choose to pursue an Associate of Arts degree (AA), Associate of Applied Science degree (AAS) or Certificate program.
 Within the degree programs students can choose between the Family Services option or the Child Development option.
 The A.A.
 Family Services and Child Development Program, Child Development Option at Rose State College is accredited by the Commission on the Accreditation of Early Childhood Higher Education Programs of the National Association for the Education of Young Children, www.naeyc.org.
 The accreditation term runs from July 2018 through July 2025.
 (NAEYC Program Outcome Data)

 Both the AAS degree program and the AA program require 62 hours of college credit; each program requires a significant number of credits in general education; i.e., English Composition, History, American Federal Government, life science and physical science.
 The AAS Degree program prepares a student to work in family service agencies or child care settings, while the AA degree program prepares the student for work in family services agencies, child care settings or for transfer to a four-year institution to complete a bachelor’s degree.